acsmedeiros/controlling_multiple_parrot_bebops/README.md

 cd /bin/onoffbutton
 vi shortpress_3.sh
 ```
 You can then edit the shortpress_3.sh file directly, a suggestion is to drop the -B flag from "wpa_supplicant -B -D wext -i eth0 -c /etc/wpa_supplicant.conf" therefore you can see the output from this command.

-Still connected to the drone's telnet you can just ./shortpress_3.sh and check the output for any errors.
+Still connected to the drone's telnet, you can ./shortpress_3.sh and check the output for any errors.

 Dont know how to edit files with "vi" ? check [here](https://staff.washington.edu/rells/R110/).

 ## Using ROS to connect to multiple drones

-Now you should have one or more drones connect to your local network, make sure each drone has a **unique IP** address.
+Now you should have one or more drones connect to your local network.
+Make sure each drone has a **unique IP** address.
 Now download [bebop_autonomy](https://bebop-autonomy.readthedocs.io/en/latest/) from [this](https://github.com/AutonomyLab/bebop_autonomy.git) repository.

 In order to launch the drones we are going to need to modify the original */bebop_autonomy/bebop_driver/launch/bebop_node.launch* file.

 You can have a separate launch file for each bebop.
 Modify this launch file with the correct ip address for each drone.

-This repository provides, as an example, [two](https://github.com/acsmedeiros/controlling_multiple_parrot_bebops/tree/master/launch_for%20bebop_autonomy) separate launch files for drones A and B, and a simple [routine](https://github.com/acsmedeiros/controlling_multiple_parrot_bebops/blob/master/src/move_two_bebop2.cpp) that can make those drones go up, down, left, right and round about, simultaneously.
+This repository provides, as an example, [two](https://github.com/acsmedeiros/controlling_multiple_parrot_bebops/tree/master/launch_for%20bebop_autonomy) separate launch files for drones A and B, and a simple [routine](https://github.com/acsmedeiros/controlling_multiple_parrot_bebops/blob/master/src/move_two_bebop2.cpp) that can make those drones go up, down, left, right and roundabout, simultaneously.

-If you are gonna use the launch files here, remember to change the IP address accordingly.
+If you are going to use the launch files here, remember to change the IP address accordingly.

 To run the code here just:
 ```bash